AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ## `Get Interpolated Values`

 Returns a collection of values based on request parameters.
-The streamâ€™s read characteristics determine how events are calculated for indexes at which no stored event exists.
+The stream’s read characteristics determine how events are calculated for indexes at which no stored event exists.
 Interpolation is not supported for streams with compound indexes.

 SDS supports two ways of specifying which interpolated events to return: